CS180-022-2/Project_5/README.md

 #### Class Documentation
 ##### updateAllUserModel() method
 Communicates with the server to get most updated user list
-@return A DefaultTableModel with the updated data as its column
 ##### updatePendingModel()
 Communicates with the server to get the updated user info in the pending list
-@return A DefaultTableModel with the updated data as its column
 ##### updateRequestModel() method
-Communicate with the server to get the updated user info in the request list
+Communicates with the server to get the updated user info in the request list
-@return A DefaultTableModel with the updated data as its column
 ##### updateAll() method
 Updates the data by changing the model of all three tables.
 Resets the rowSorter to make sure the search bar keep working.
 Then repaints the JFrame addFriendFrame

 ### EditAccountFrame Class
 #### Description